Teekay Tankers (TNK)

 Brody Speers, Chief Financial Officer

 Brody Speers was appointed Chief Financial Officer of Teekay Tankers Ltd. and Teekay Corporation Ltd. in August 2024.
-Prior to this role, he held several senior financial positions within Teekay, including Vice President, Finance of Teekay Corporation Ltd. since 2018, Treasurer of Teekay Corporation Ltd. since 2022, and Chief Financial Officer of Teekay Gas Group Ltd. from 2017 to 2018.
-Teekay Gas Group Ltd. provided services to Teekay LNG Partners L.P. (now Seapeak LLC), which was acquired by Stonepeak Infrastructure Partners in 2021.
-Mr. Speers joined Teekay in 2008, and before that, he worked as a Chartered Professional Accountant for an accounting firm in Vancouver, Canada.
+He joined Teekay in 2008.
+Prior to his current role, he held several senior financial positions, including Vice President, Finance of Teekay Corporation Ltd. since 2018 and Treasurer of Teekay Corporation Ltd. since 2022.
+Mr. Speers also served as Chief Financial Officer of Teekay Gas Group Ltd. (now known as Seapeak LLC) in 2017 and 2018.
+Before joining Teekay, he worked as a Chartered Professional Accountant for an accounting firm in Vancouver, Canada.

 Mikkel Seidelin, Chief Commercial Officer

 Mikkel Seidelin was appointed Chief Commercial Officer of Teekay Tankers Ltd. in August 2024, having previously served as its Head of Chartering & Commercial Operations since 2023.
-He joined Teekay in 2003 and has held various commercial functions across the globe, including Pool Manager for Taurus Tankers (LR2) and Chartering Director for Teekay Tankers Ltd.’s Suezmax business.
+He joined Teekay in 2003 and has worked in various commercial functions globally, including as Pool Manager for Taurus Tankers (LR2) and as Chartering Director for Teekay Tankers Ltd.'s Suezmax business.
 Mr. Seidelin holds an Executive MBA from INSEAD.

 AI Analysis | Feedback